Study after Velázquez's Portrait of Pope Innocent X

 Study after Velázquez's Portrait of Pope Innocent X is a 1953 painting by the artist Francis Bacon.
 The work shows a distorted version of the Portrait of Innocent X painted by Spanish artist Diego Velázquez in 1650.
 The work is one of the first in a series of around 50 variants of the Velázquez painting which Bacon executed throughout the 1950s and early 1960s.
-The paintings are widely regarded as highly successful modern re-interpretations of a classic of the western canon of visual art.
+The paintings are widely regarded as highly successful modern re-interpretations of a classic of the Western canon of visual art.

-Of the old masters, Bacon favored Titian, Rembrandt, Velázquez and Francisco Goya's late works.
-He kept an extensive inventory of images for source material, but preferred not to confront the major works in person; he viewed Portrait of Innocent X only once.
-Having deliberately avoided it for years, he only saw it in person much later in his life.
+Of the old masters, Bacon favoured Titian, Rembrandt, Velázquez and Francisco Goya's late works.
+He kept an extensive inventory of images for source material but preferred not to confront the major works in person.
+Having deliberately avoided it for years, he saw Portrait of Innocent X in person only much later in his life.

 The canvas is one of Bacon's masterpieces, completed when he was at the height of his creative powers.
 It has been the subject of detailed analysis by several major scholars.
 David Sylvester described it as, along with Head VI, "the finest pope Bacon produced".

 Pope series

 Velázquez was commissioned by Innocent X to paint the portrait as from life, the pope's motive being to increase his prestige.
-However, Velázquez did not flatter his sitter and the painting is noted for its realism, being an unflinching portrait of a highly intelligent and shrewd, but aging man.
+However, Velázquez did not flatter his sitter, and the painting is noted for its realism.
+It is an unflinching portrait of a highly intelligent and shrewd but ageing man.

-Bacon never painted from life, preferring to use a variety of visual source material, including photographs both found (including in movie stills, medical text books and 19th century journals) and commissioned.
-Equally, Bacon rarely worked from commission, and could portray the pope in an even less flattering light; according to art critic Arim Zweite, "in a sinister manner, in cavernous dungeons, afflicted by an emotional outburst and devoid of any authority".
+Bacon never painted from life, preferring to use a variety of visual source material, including photographs taken from movie stills, medical textbooks and 19th-century journals) and those commissioned from his friend John Deakin.
+Equally, Bacon rarely worked from commission and could portray the pope in an even less flattering light; according to art critic Arim Zweite, "in a sinister manner, in cavernous dungeons, afflicted by an emotional outburst and devoid of any authority".

-Although Bacon avoided seeing the original, the painting remains the single greatest influence on him; its presence can be seen in many of his best works from the late 1940s to the early 1960s.
-In Bacon's version of the 17th century masterpiece, the Pope is shown screaming yet his voice is "silenced" by the enclosing drapes and dark rich colors.
-The dark colors of the background lend a grotesque and nightmarish tone to the painting.
+Although Bacon avoided seeing the original, the painting remained the single most significant influence on his work; its presence is evident in many of his best works from the late 1940s to the early 1960s.
+In Bacon's version of the 17th-century masterpiece, the Pope is shown screaming, yet his voice is "silenced" by the enclosing drapes and dark, rich colours.
+The dark background lends a grotesque and nightmarish tone to the painting.
 Although a noted bon vivant, Bacon closely guarded his private life, working habits, and thought processes.
-He produced some 50 paintings of popes, but destroyed a great many that he was unhappy with.
+He produced some 50 paintings of popes but destroyed a great many that he was unhappy with.